-Communication Drivers Responsible Affiliation Name Phone Number and/or E-mail Procedure Communication with NAVFAC (lead agency) Navy RPM for WPNSTA Yorktown Angela Jones (757) 341-0485 Primary point of contact (POC) for Navy; communicates directly with VDEQ and USEPA as needed.
+Communication Drivers Responsible Affiliation Name Phone Number and/or e-mail Procedure Communication with NAVFAC (lead agency) Navy RPM for NAS Oceana Angela Jones 757-341-0485 Primary point of contact (POC) for Navy; communicates directly with VDEQ and USEPA as needed.
 Can delegate communication to other internal or external POCs.
-Communication with VDEQ VDEQ RPM Steve Mihalko (804) 698-4202 Primary POC for VDEQ; communicates directly with the Navy and USEPA as needed.
+Communication with VDEQ VDEQ RPM Steve Mihalko 804-698-4202 Primary POC for VDEQ; communicates directly with the Navy and USEPA as needed.
 Can delegate communication to other internal or external POCs.
 Upon notification of field changes, VDEQ will have 24 hours to approve or comment on the field changes.
 All data results will be presented and discussed during partnering meetings.
-Communication with USEPA USEPA RPM Rob Thomson (215) 814-3357 Primary POC for USEPA; communicates directly with the Navy and VDEQ as needed.
+Communication with USEPA USEPA RPM Rob Thomson 215-814-3357 Primary POC for USEPA; communicates directly with the Navy and VDEQ as needed.
 Can delegate communication to other internal or external POCs.
 Upon notification of field changes, USEPA will have 24 hours to approve or comment on the field changes.
 All data results will be presented and discussed during partnering meetings.
-Navy Quality Assurance (QA)/Quality Control (QC) input NAVFAC Atlantic Jim Tarr (757) 322-4223 Provides review comments to Navy contractor on Pre-draft SAP via Navy Installation Restoration Information System (NIRIS) submittal.
+Navy Quality Assurance (QA)/Quality Control (QC) input NAVFAC Chemist/QAO Kenneth Bowers 757-322-8341 Provides review comments to Navy contractor on Pre-draft SAP via Navy Installation Restoration Information System (NIRIS) submittal.
 Provides overall Navy guidance via direct communication with Navy contractor chemist, as warranted.
-Program QC and Oversight CH2M AQM/STC Paul Landin (757) 671-6238 Provides technical and quality oversight to the project.
-Communication to/from Navy contractor (e.g., submission of SAP for review; receipt of regulatory comments, updates on project progress, communication of stakeholder expectations) CH2M Program SAP reviewer Janna Staszak (757) 671-6256 Provides senior technical oversight of the SAP.
-Communication regarding overall project status and implementation and primary POC with Navy RPM, USEPA, and VDEQ CH2M Naval Air Station (NAS) Oceana/NALF Fentress AM/PM Laura Cook (757) 671-6214 Primary POC for stakeholder agency managers; can delegate agency communication to other contract staff, as appropriated.
+Program QC and Oversight CH2M AQM/STC John Tomik 757-671-6259 Provides quality and technical oversight to the project.
+Communication to/from Navy contractor (e.g., submission of SAP for review; receipt of regulatory comments, updates on project progress, communication of stakeholder expectations) CH2M Program SAP reviewer Janna Staszak 757-671-6256 Provides senior technical oversight of the SAP.
+Communication regarding overall project status and implementation and primary POC with Navy RPM, USEPA, and VDEQ CH2M Naval Air Station (NAS) Oceana AM/PM Laura Cook 757-671-6214 Primary POC for stakeholder agency managers; can delegate agency communication to other contract staff, as appropriate.
 All information and materials about the project will be forwarded to the Partnering Team by the AM.
-The AM oversees all NAS Oceana/NALF Fentress projects.
-If field changes occur during investigation activities, the AM/PM will work with the Navy RPM to communicate the field changes to the Partnering Team via e-mail and/or phone within 24 hours.
-All data will be communicated to the Partnering Team via e-mail and meetings.
+The AM oversees all NAS Oceana projects.
+If field changes occur during investigation activities, the AM/PM will work with the Navy RPM to communicate the field changes to the Partnering Team via email and/or phone within 24 hours.
+All data will be communicated to the Partnering Team via email and meetings.